mvolkmann/blog/src/book-errata.md

 If you find additional issues, please email them to
 <a href="mailto:r.mark.volkmann@gmail.com?subject=Svelte book errata" target="_blank">me</a>.

-Unless otherwise noted, all of these corrections have been made to all versions of the book as of 9/28/2020.
-The second printing of the book will contain this corrections, but the first does not.
+Most of these corrections were published on 9/28/2020.
+They are included in the second printing, not the first.
+Errors discovered after this date are marked with a target printing in the form "printing n" where n > 2.

 ### Chapter 1